m00shm00sh/kproxymap/README.md

 2. kx-serialization `@Polymorphic` and `@Contextual` untested.
 The author doesn't see these being useful enough for lens types to handle issues arising from use of them.
 3. Generics are unsupported.
 Attempting (de)serialization with them will throw an IllegalArgumentException.
+4. ProxyMap cannot be used as a property of a data class which is itself lensed with a ProxyMap.
+This is because lensing a lens is nonsense so we guard against that.